 Modernistic buildings are not concentrated in any one neighborhood in Houston, but can be found throughout the areas of the city developed before 1950.
 The vast majority of modernistic structures in Houston are commercial, industrial or apartment buildings.
 Several major Depression-era government projects, some private residences and at least three houses of worship were also designed in the modernistic style.

-Greater Houston Preservation Alliance has assembled this information to increase public awareness and appreciation of the city's surviving modernistic architecture, focus attention on endangered buildings and provide a record of those that have been lost.
+Preservation Houston has assembled this information to increase public awareness and appreciation of the city's surviving modernistic architecture, focus attention on endangered buildings and provide a record of those that have been lost.
 This Web site provides a detailed sampling of the rich variety of Houston's Art Deco and Art Moderne architecture.

 Most Modernistic buildings in Houston exhibit elements of both Art Deco and Art Moderne design.
 There are very few textbook examples of either Art Deco or Art Moderne architecture in the city.